Back to previous page

 Is this walk right for you

-This is a Grade 4 walk but the terrain is mostly flat and gentle, with some short, steep hills.
-In a few small sections you’ll be walking on slippery rock platforms and cobbled beaches, and depending on tides and rainfall may need to cross Durras Lake.
-This trail can be walked by first time multi-day walkers and families with older children.
+This is a Grade 4 walk with undulating terrain, sand stretches, slippery rocks and loose pebbles.
+In a few small sections you’ll be walking on slippery rock platforms and cobbled beaches.
+Depending on tides and rainfall you may need to cross Durras Lake.
 A good level of fitness is required because you'll be walking 3 to 8 hours per day carrying a backpack with camping equipment, food, water and safety supplies.

 Price and inclusions